ga-wdi-lessons/rails-routing/readme.md

 * [The Lowdown On Routes](https://blog.engineyard.com/2010/the-lowdown-on-routes-in-rails-3)
 * [Scoping Rails Routes](http://notahat.com/2014/02/05/scoping-rails-routes.html)

-Spend the remaining class-time either working on your homework or you can ask me questions on anything you've learned this week.
+Spend the remaining class-time either working on your homework or ask us questions on anything you've learned this week.

 ## Conclusion